spren9er/s9splashgen/README.md

 ## Rubymotion

+Add the splash screens to your resources folder.
-In order to use the splash screens with Rubymotion you have to edit your rakefile, i.e. for a universal app you add the following
+Then, in order to use the splash screens with Rubymotion you have to add the following lines to your rakefile (universal app)

 ```ruby
 app.info_plist['UILaunchImages'] = [